 Court ruling with a deterrent effect – imposing personal liability on directors of an Israeli non-profit organization (NPO)

-In May 2015, the Jerusalem District Court issued a judgment imposing personal liability in light of lawful conduct of the affairs of an NPO, on the general manager and authorized signatory of the NPO, as well as on the estate of the general manager’s father, OBM (who had been the chairman of the NPO’s executive board).
-The Court adjudged them personally to pay the inclusive sum of approximately NIS 13 million.
+In May 2015, the Jerusalem District Court issued a judgment imposing personal liability for unlawful conduct in relation to the affairs of an NPO.
+The judgment was imposed on the general manager and authorized signatory of the NPO, as well as on the estate of the general manager’s father, OBM (who had been the chairman of the NPO’s executive board).
+The court ordered them personally to pay the inclusive sum of approximately NIS 13 million.

-At issue is an NPO which, according to its formal-registered objectives, was established for the purposes of assisting victims of drug-related crimes, of increasing the public’s awareness of the pervasiveness of drug abuse, of providing information on drug-related issues and of increasing the public’s awareness of drug-induced violence.
+The NPO in question was, according to its formal registered objectives, established for the purposes of assisting victims of drug-related crimes and increasing the public’s awareness of the pervasiveness of drug abuse.
+It also acted to provide information on drug-related issues and increase the public’s awareness of drug-induced violence.

-Already in 2011, the court had issued a liquidation order against this NPO, after the Registrar of Amutot (NPOs) had appointed an investigator to investigate the NPO and his report of severe findings had prompted the Registrar to file a motion with the court to liquidate the NPO.
-At that time, based on the investigator’s report, the court had ruled that it was clearly the court’s duty to liquidate the NPO for the good of the public and appointed a liquidator for the NPO’s assets pursuant to the liquidation order.
+Already in 2011, the court issued a liquidation order against this NPO, after the Registrar of Amutot appointed an investigator to investigate it.
+His report, outlining severe findings, prompted the Registrar to file a motion with the court to liquidate the NPO.
+At that time, based on the investigator’s report, the court ruled it was clearly the court’s duty to liquidate the NPO for the good of the public and appointed a liquidator for the NPO’s assets pursuant to the liquidation order.

-The report also found that, in addition to the routine fund-raising setup, the NPO also kept a separate extensive fund-raising setup that was off the NPO’s books; that the funds collected through charity boxes (approximately 1,500 charity boxes dispersed at different places of business) and payment vouchers never reached the NPO, but rather, were unlawfully misappropriated by functionaries at the NPO and used to pay salaries.
+The report also found that, in addition to the routine fundraising setup, the NPO kept a separate extensive fundraising setup off the NPO’s books.
+It found the funds collected through charity boxes (approximately 1,500 charity boxes dispersed at different places of business) and payment vouchers never reached the NPO, but rather were unlawfully misappropriated by NPO functionaries and used to pay salaries.
 The report also found that cash payments were being made to employees without duly reporting them to the tax authorities.

 This judgment constitutes an example of the imposition of personal liability on directors and officers of an NPO without requiring any lifting of the corporate veil.
-Pursuant to the provisions of the law, a person may be held personally liable and adjudged to pay obligations and debts of an NPO if the NPO was being fraudulently operated or if inappropriate use was being made of funds by those in charge, while breaching the duties of fiduciary and care that are imposed on them (pursuant to sections 373 and 374 of the Companies Ordinance, which apply to an NPO under liquidation by virtue of section 54 of the NPO (‘amutot’) Law).
+Pursuant to the law’s provisions, a person may be held personally liable and ordered to pay an NPO’s obligations and debts if the NPO operated fraudulently or those in charge made inappropriate use of funds, while breaching the duties of fiduciary and care imposed on them.

-Activities by an NPO that are not in conformity with its stated objectives may lead to its liquidation, to the imposition of personal liability on directors, officers and functionaries of the NPO, and even, in particular instances, to the imposition of criminal sanctions.
+Activities by an NPO that are not in conformity with its stated objectives may lead to its liquidation; to the imposition of personal liability on its directors, officers, and functionaries; and even, in particular instances, to the imposition of criminal sanctions.